Prong discography

 Prong is an American heavy metal band formed in 1986.
 The band was originally composed of founder Tommy Victor (vocals, guitar), along with Mike Kirkland (bass) and ex-Swans drummer Ted Parsons.
-Their first two studio releases, the EP Primitive Origins (1987) and debut studio album Force Fed (1989), were released independently and directed more towards the hardcore punk.
-The trio signed with Epic Records, and their first major label release, 1990's Beg to Differ, was a minor success, and received regular exposure on MTV's Headbangers Ball.
+Their first two studio releases, the EP Primitive Origins (1987) and debut studio album Force Fed (1988), were released independently and directed more towards the hardcore punk.
+The trio signed with Epic Records in 1989, and their first major label release, the following year's Beg to Differ, was a minor success, and received regular exposure on MTV's Headbangers Ball.
 Former Flotsam and Jetsam bassist Troy Gregory replaced Kirkland for 1991's Prove You Wrong.
 Gregory was soon replaced by ex-Killing Joke bassist Paul Raven, plus keyboardist John Bechdel (ex-Murder Inc.) for 1994's Cleansing.
 The album marked a change of direction towards a more industrial sound, being regarded as Prong's "most varied record".
 Prong would disband following 1996's "less inspired" Rude Awakening.